jared-bloomer/dotfiles/.ai/instructions/assumptions.md

 When working within a project/feature, some details may not be clear.
 This document serves as a guide of how to handle these situations

 ## Constraints
-- DO NOT under any circumstances make any assumptions
+- DO NOT under any circumstances make any assumptions, unless there is no path forward.
+  - When no path forward is clear, follow the process defined below in the [When Assumptions MUST be made](#When-Assumptions-MUST-be-made) section of this document.
 - If details are not clear, prompt the user for additional detail/context, or to provide an example.
   - An Example of this would be
     - Scenario: Code is calling an external API